Performing tasks locally is a common operation when working with an API of some

 which allows better use of inventory for different scenarios even when the

-controller is localhost. connection: local
+controller is localhost. connection: local behaves very differently

-or a ‘runner’ host, which is surprising.
+if the host is localhost or a ‘runner’ host, which is surprising.

-The main difference between connection
+The main difference between connection and delegate_to is that connection can

-be used at a play or task level, whereas delegate_to
+be used at a play or task level, whereas delegate_to operates at a task level

 only.
 This means that if you have a playbook with fifty tasks, each will need

-set.
+delegate_to set.
 Worse, if you’re using someone else’s role, you’ll have to

 hope they’ve provided for this eventuality.

-for the runner pattern is that it assumes
+The problem with connection: local for the runner pattern is that it assumes

 that it’s an entirely new connection and will use the system python rather than